gotbletu/shownotes/vim_neovim_manpager.md

     if the above doesn't work try the following: export MANPAGER="nvim -c 'set ft=man' -"

-    nvim ~/.config/config.fish
+    nvim ~/.config/fish/config.fish
     set MANPAGER "nvim -c 'set ft=man' -"

-    The following does seem to disable the default keybinding gO to toggle the TOC: nvim ~/.config/nvim/init.vim
+    The following code snippet does seem to disable the default keybinding gO to toggle the TOC: nvim ~/.config/nvim/init.vim
     filetype plugin on
     syntax on